Finding The Right Garden Designer For Your Project

 Engaging a design professional can be a daunting prospect if you’ve never done it before.

-So, how can you maximise your chances of choosing the right one to work with you to help create your dream garden space?
+So, how can you maximise your chances of choosing the right one to work with you to help create your perfect garden?

-It's going to depend a little on what your dream space looks like (or, if you don't know, to understand what the important things are going to be for you - wildlife, family friendly, clean minimalism or plants, plants, plants?)
+It's going to depend a little on what your ideal space looks like (or, if you don't know, to understand what the important things are going to be for you - wildlife, sustainability and rain water management, family friendly, clean minimalism or plants, plants, plants?)

 You’re also going to be spending time with and / or talking to them a lot over the lifespan of the project and it’s important you’re on the same page when it comes to approach.